steno1/portfolioSite/README.md

 The website is built using HTML, CSS, and JavaScript, without any specific framework.It includes a dynamic time display, various animations, mobile responsiveness, and a contact section that allows visitors to send an email.

-Table of Contents
+Table of Contents;
-   Structure
+   Structure.
-   Dynamic Time Display
+   Dynamic Time Display.
-   Animations
+   Animations.
-   Mobile Responsiveness
+   Mobile Responsiveness.
-  Contact Section
+  Contact Section.

 1. Structure
 The structure of my portfolio website consists of multiple HTML files and a CSS file.